 To download a composite service:

-Log on to Oracle Integration Repository with the system integration developer role.
 Select the Integrated SOA Gateway responsibility from the navigation menu.
 Select the Integration Repository link.

 In the Integration Repository tab, select 'Interface Type' from the View By drop-down list.

 Expand the Composite Service interface type node to locate your desired composite service.